-Continuous data collection from the community, industry trends, evaluation methodologies for sustainable tourism, and economic data should be prioritized.
-Additional community surveys, impact studies, and economic impact studies should be commissioned.
+Continuous data collection from the community, industry trends, evaluation methodologies for sustainable tourism, and economic data should be prioritized to inform future MOUs or MOAs as discussed in Recommendation #1.
+Additional community surveys, impact studies, and economic impact studies should be commissioned and funded.